How long does induction of labour take? when does your care provider use an artificial method to start labour?

 How Long Does Induction Of Labour Take?

-It’s natural to wonder how long an induction of labour will take.
+It’s natural to wonder how long an induction of labour takes.
 However, it’s impossible to predict how long any one induction will take to start labour, or how long labour will be once it has begun.

-The length of time it takes for labour to start and then progress depends on how your body responds to the methods used.
-Usually women who have experienced spontaneous labour before will find their bodies respond more effectively than first time mothers or those women who have not previously experienced spontaneous labour.
+The length of time induction of labour takes to start and then progress depends on how your body responds to the methods used.
+Usually, women who have experienced spontaneous labour before will find their bodies respond more effectively than first time mothers or those women who have not previously experienced spontaneous labour.

 If your cervix is unripe (hard, long and closed) it might take 1-2 days before induction methods are effective.
 If your body happens to be ready for labour and just needs a small push.
 In that case it may be a matter of hours before you give birth.